 The Chair of the Board of Trustees is appointed for a one-year term and can be renewed annually for a maximum of three consecutive years.
 The Chair presides over all meetings of the Board, provides general leadership to the Board of Trustees, and reports to each Annual Meeting of CAMH on the management and operations of CAMH.

-All Board meetings are open to the Constituency Members and the public, unless, under the administrative by-laws, the Board is required to vote to hold the meeting in camera.
+All Board meetings are open to the public, unless, under the administrative by-laws, the Board is required to vote to hold the meeting in camera.

 Dr. Catherine Zahn, President and CEO